EcutDavid/newcpp/README.md

 # Goal
-A simple tool to create c++ program with boilerplate code.
+A simple tool to create C++ program with boilerplate code.

-Will add more stuff into the boilerplate for things might be useful for sure.
+Will improve the boilerplate from time to time for sure.

 # DEMO
 ```